egillespie/paypal-giving-fund-popup/README.md

-# paypal-giving-fund-express-checkout-demo
+# PayPal Giving Fund Popup Demo

-How to use Express Checkout for PayPal Giving Fund Donations
+Shows how to create a PayPal Giving Fund button that opens the donation form in a popup.